aakif100/HTML-Transitions-Tutorial/README.md

-# HTML CSS Transition Showcase
+# HTML CSS Transition Animation Showcase

 Welcome to the HTML CSS Transition Showcase repository!
 This project is designed to demonstrate various HTML and CSS transition features.
 Whether you're a beginner looking to learn or a seasoned developer seeking inspiration, you'll find examples and code snippets to enhance your projects.